home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Entities

 This integration will show all Plugwise devices (such as hardware devices, multi-thermostat climate-zones, and virtual switchgroups) present in your Plugwise configuration.
-In addition, you will see a Gateway device representing your central Plugwise gateway (i.e., the Adam, Smile Anna, Smile P1 or Stretch).
+In addition, you will see a device representing your Plugwise Gateway (i.e., the Adam, Smile Anna, Smile P1 or Stretch).

 For example, if you have an Adam setup with a Lisa named `Living` and a Tom named `Bathroom`, these will show up as individual devices.
-The heating/cooling device connected to your Smile will be shown as `OpenTherm` or `OnOff`, depending on how the Smile communicates with the device.
+The heating/cooling device connected to your gateway will be shown as `OpenTherm` or `OnOff`, depending on how the gateway communicates with the device.
 If you have Plugs (as in, pluggable switches connecting to an Adam) or Aqara Smart Plugs those will be shown as devices as well.

 Under each device there will be entities shown such as `binary_sensors`, `sensors`, etc. depending on the capabilities of the device: for instance centralized measurements such as `power` for a P1, `outdoor_temperature` on Anna or Adam will be assigned to your gateway device.
 Heating/cooling device measurements such as `boiler_temperature` will be assigned to the OpenTherm/OnOff device.